Temple of Justice (Washington)

 The Temple of Justice is a government building in Olympia, Washington, where sessions of the Washington Supreme Court are convened.
-It also houses the state's official law library, and formerly housed the office of the Attorney-General of Washington.
+It also houses the state's official law library, and formerly housed the office of the attorney general of Washington.

 History

 The Temple of Justice, along with other government buildings on the Washington State Capitol campus, was designed by the New York architectural team of Walter Wilder and Harry White.
 Ground was broken in the spring of 1912 by Washington Supreme Court chief justice R. O. Dunbar and the facility completed by 1920.
 Even during the period of construction, however, the Temple of Justice was used by the state.
 In January 1913, the inaugural ball of Governor Ernest Lister was held at the Temple of Justice, and the Supreme Court began meeting regularly in the unfinished building the same year.

-A bird's eye view of the Washington capital campus in 1938; the Temple of Justice is seen on the right side of the photo.

-In his book Washington's Audacious State Capitol and Its Builders, architectural historian Norman Johnston (whose father, Jay Johnston, was the resident supervisor during the construction) offered a detailed description of the plans for the Temple of Justice:
+In his book Washington's Audacious State Capitol and Its Builders, architectural historian Norman Johnston, whose father, Jay Johnston, was the resident supervisor during the construction, offered a detailed description of the plans for the Temple of Justice:

 Matching the longitudinal dimensions of the [central] Legislative Building, toward which its main entrance faced in the group plan, the Temple of Justice was shown as a long rectangular building with shallow extended wings at either end.
 Its proportions were horizontal, with an almost uninterrupted skyline and subdued ornamentation that would dampen any competition with the authority of the Legislative Building.
 The only challenges to this restraint were the use of the Corinthian order along the full length of both the north and south elevations and some sculptural emphasis at the main entrance.
 The interior plan mirrored the exterior symmetry with almost total balance of spaces on either side of the transverse axis.

 From 1987 to 1989 the Temple of Justice was closed to allow for seismic retrofitting.
 Minor cosmetic damage resulting from the 2001 Nisqually earthquake resulted in another closure for repairs.